Language: EN

 processing

-Processing is a highly popular environment, easy to use, and very similar in appearance to the standard Arduino IDE.
-Its main feature is that it allows easy creation of graphic environments and user interfaces that simplify the interaction between PC and Arduino.
-The language used is slightly different, but very similar, to the one used in Arduino.
-It is available at this link.
+Processing is a very popular environment, easy to use and with a very similar appearance to the standard Arduino IDE.
+Its main feature is that it allows for easy creation of graphical environments and user interfaces that simplify interaction between PC and Arduino.
+The language used is slightly different, but very similar to that used in Arduino.
+It is available at this link

 Fritzing

-Fritzing is the program par excellence for creating electrical diagrams in Arduino projects.
-It has libraries with most components, including of course the Arduino boards, connection boards, LEDs, motors, displays, etc. It also allows you to create electrical diagrams, change the color of the cables, design your final PCB… an endless number of options that make this program a very useful tool.
+Fritzing is the go-to program for creating electrical schematics in Arduino projects.
+It has libraries with most components, including of course the Arduino itself, breadboards, LEDs, motors, displays, etc. It also allows you to make electrical schematics, change the color of wires, design our final PCB… an endless number of options that make this program a very useful tool.
 To install it:

 sudo apt-get install fritzing